 Jesus makes it all possible

 Until the day Jesus returns, we will still struggle with sin (Galatians 5:16-17).
-However, because we are, by faith, “in Christ” (2 Corinthians 5:21).
-When God the judge looks at us, He sees not our wickedness, but the righteousness of Christ (Philippians 3:9).
+However, we are, by faith, “in Christ” (2 Corinthians 5:21).
+When God the Judge looks at us, He sees not our wickedness, but the righteousness of Christ (Philippians 3:9).
 A righteousness so perfect that we can never add to it or improve upon it.
-All our works-righteousness is “rubbish” in comparison to “the surpassing greatness of knowing Christ Jesus” (Philippians 3:8).
+All our own righteousness is “rubbish” in comparison to “the surpassing greatness of knowing Christ Jesus” (Philippians 3:8).

 Nothing to boast about

 Because justification is by grace alone, through faith alone, in Christ alone, and has nothing to do with our own good works, we have nothing to boast about.
 God alone gets 100% of the glory (Ephesians 2:8-10), because He did 100% of what was necessary to save us.
 God is the One who saves, from first to last.
 So if you are trusting in Christ, you can be 100% sure that God will work in you to keep you standing in faith until the day Jesus returns to bring you home (Philippians 1:6).

 Thanks be to God for His indescribable gift (2 Corinthians 9:15)!

 How does this Bible teaching speak to you?
 Please share your thoughts below!